balakreshnan/sdd/SocialDistancing.md

 I have forked from above as well as backup - https://github.com/balakreshnan/sdd The above code uses Yolo models to detect person and then do calculation to create alerts.

-Huge thanksa to Nadav Leobl and Lorea Arrizabalaga
+Huge thanks to Nadav Leobl and Lorea Arrizabalaga

 Make sure Code and Yolo weights and config files are in the same folder.